Listed in: Anthropology and Sociology, as SOCI-208

 Along with these discussions, we will review some of the important labor datasets collected by key agencies and institutions such as Bureau of Labor Statistics, World Bank, ILO, and UnStat and use these materials to address the question of how the conditions of work may become diversified and/or homogenized, depending on the region, sector, and group of laborers.
 Students will gain the skills to assess the basic dynamics in work and employment relations and to investigate related empirical questions using a range of data sources.

-Fall semester.
+Limited to 18 students.
+Spring semester.
 Visiting Associate Professor Balaban.